 All schools have governing bodies made up of different categories of governors, all volunteers.
 All Church of England school governing bodies are made up of a combination of foundation governors, parent governors, staff governors, the head teacher (or equivalent), local authority governors and co-opted governors.

 The exact number of governors in any school and their constituencies will be clearly shown in the school’s individual Instrument of Government.
 You do not have to have children at a school to be a governor, however, you do have to be over 18, and will be subject to a DBS check.

 The main role of the governing body is to operate at a strategic level, leaving the head teacher and senior school leaders responsible and accountable to the governing body for the operational day-to-day running of the school.
-As such, the three core functions of the governing body are:

 Governance and planning image: Creative Commons – Pexels.com